timthedevguy/PrUnTools_Public/FIO_Tooltips/README.md

 ### How to Use
 * Tooltips are enabled by default, this is indicated by the FIO-TP button with a green glow
-* If you need to disable them for some reason then click the FIO-TP button which will turn red
+* If you need to disable them it can be achieved by disabling the script in TamperMonkey